 Casting all your anxieties on him, because he cares for you.
 1 Peter 5:7.

-Zebah, means the victim, who was slashed to death.
+Zebah means the victim, who was slashed to death.
 Have the meaning of being deprived of protection and being cut to pieces and dying.
 After Oreb and Zeeb, or the raven and the wolf, Zebah was the third king of the Midianites.
-Zebah and Salmuna were at Karkor with their army, about fifteen thousand in number, Judges 8:10a.
-Zebah represents fear of destruction, fear of deficiency, fear of insufficiency, fear of uncertainty.
+Zebah and Salmunna were at Karkor with their army, numbering about fifteen thousand, as stated in Judges 8:10a.
+Zebah represents the fear of destruction, deficiency, insufficiency, and uncertainty.

-Zebah and Salmuna were a great couple, who walk side by side.
-One represents the fear of deficiency, insufficiency, uncertainty.
-The other represents a shadow of fear which causes a lot to be halted or hold back.
-And both of them reside in Karkor, at the foundation of the world.
-What they did to Israel in Judges 6:3, really showed to us what these 2 Kings represented.
-As if we are ruled by them, then we are robbed at the beginning, at the sowing season, planted time, and not even at our harvest time.
-These fears would create a false secure feeling, as when you hold back, not to give, not taking the step of faith, you would think you are safe already.
-But Gideon advanced through the path of the people who were staying in the tent east of Nobah and Yogbeha and then defeated the army when they thought they were safe.
-Judges 8:11.
+Zebah and Salmuna were a formidable duo, walking hand in hand.
+One represents the fear of deficiency, insufficiency, and uncertainty, while the other represents a shadow of fear that causes many to halt or hold back.
+It is interesting to note that both of them resided in Karkor, at the foundation of the world.
+In Judges 6:3, their actions towards Israel demonstrated what these two kings truly represented.
+If we allow ourselves to be ruled by them, we will be robbed at the beginning, during the sowing and planting season, and not even during our harvest time.
+These fears may create a false sense of security because when we hold back and fail to give or take a step of faith, we might feel safe.
+However, Gideon marched through the path of the people who were staying in the tent east of Nobah and Yogbeha and defeated the army when they least expected it (Judges 8:11).

 Let’s learn to have God only, not others.
-The poor, know that God is everything to you.
-The rich, give and keep giving even more so that you would learn to make God everything, not your money.
+The poor, please know that God is everything to you.
+The rich, please give and keep on giving even more so that you would learn to make God everything, not your money.

 The Tent